Thug-Lyfe/UFO_Blog/README.md

 ---
 ## How to install Jenkins
+note: the images are links to the full youtube clips.
-To begin working with jenkins, we need three things.
+<br>To begin working with jenkins, we need three things.
 1. A DigitalOcean account, https://www.digitalocean.com/
 2. git, https://git-scm.com/
 3. putty, a tool to connect to our host (linux users do not need this tool), http://www.putty.org/